vuori/weasel-pageant/README.md

-**COMPATIBILITY NOTICE:** `weasel-pageant` does not, and will never work on a version of Windows 10 older than 1703 ("Creators Update"), because it requires the new [Windows/Ubuntu interoperability support](https://blogs.msdn.microsoft.com/wsl/2016/10/19/windows-and-ubuntu-interoperability/) feature shipped with version 1703 (compatibility with older Insider builds is unclear).
-Presumably it should work with newer Insider builds, but has not been tested on anything more recent than build 15063.413.
+**COMPATIBILITY NOTICE:** `weasel-pageant` does not, and will never work on a version of Windows 10 older than 1703 ("Creators Update"), because it requires the new [Windows/Ubuntu interoperability support](https://blogs.msdn.microsoft.com/wsl/2016/10/19/windows-and-ubuntu-interoperability/) feature shipped with version 1703.
+It has been verified to work with versions up to and including 1709 ("Fall Creators Update", build 16299.64).

+Non-Ubuntu distributions (available since 1709) have not been tested, but they should work as well.
+Please open a GitHub issue if something is broken.

 If you are still using Anniversary Update, you may be able to use the (unrelated) [wsl-ssh-pageant](https://github.com/benpye/wsl-ssh-pageant).